bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - Can you recall a time when proposing alternatives led to a successful negotiation?
 What alternatives did you offer?
 - What are the benefits of using phase-based agreements in managing client expectations?

-### Robust project management practices

-Strong project management practices are essential for maintaining realistic expectations and delivering on commitments.

-- **Maintain scope integrity:** Regularly review the project scope to ensure alignment with the agreed terms.
-For example, use scope documents and change request logs to manage additions or modifications.
-- **Proactive risk management:** Identify potential risks from the onset and develop mitigation strategies.
-For instance, if a particular technology is new to the team, allocate extra time for training and potential troubleshooting.

-Tips and techniques:

-- **Weekly check-ins:** Schedule regular check-ins to monitor scope and resource allocation, ensuring alignment with the project plan.
-- **Task prioritization:** Use tools like the Eisenhower Matrix to prioritize tasks based on urgency and importance.
-- **Contingency planning:** Develop contingency plans for critical project risks and ensure the team knows how to implement them.

-Questions to reflect:

-- How do you ensure the project scope remains aligned with client agreements?

 ### Influencing and persuasion skills

 Being able to influence and persuade clients is vital for successful expectation management.

 - **Guide the conversation:** Frame your feedback in a way that emphasizes achieving the best possible project outcome.
 For instance, “To ensure we deliver a robust and high-quality product, we recommend extending the timeline by two weeks.”
 - **Build and leverage credibility:** Use your experience and past project successes to support your perspectives on feasibility.
 Highlighting your expertise can build trust and make clients more receptive to your recommendations.
-- **Foster consensus:** Use regular meetings or workshops to align all stakeholders and achieve mutual understanding.
-Consensus helps in ensuring everyone is on the same page regarding project scope and timelines.

 Tips and techniques: